btrettel/flt/to-do.md

     - Monte Carlo sensitivity analysis on floating point operations to help identify expressions contributing to floating point inaccuracy.
 This allows to find operations with inaccuracy worse than a threshold, rather than finding *all* inexact floating-point operations as tools like gfortran's `ffpe-trap=inexact` do.
 The latter approach leads to too many reported problems.
 Prioritizing floating-point errors by their magnitude makes sense.
         - parker_monte_1997-1
     - FLOP counting.
+    - Something like Monte Carlo arithmetic can be used to identify sections of code that contribute the most to uncertainty, like Monte Carlo arithmetic finds sections of code that are most sensitive to round-off error.
 - f90lint: Simple linter for Fortran to enforce anything that can't be enforced with a regex linter.
     - Enforce some Power of 10 rules, particularly procedure lengths.
     - Start tracking comment density and adding more code comments.
 Density > 25%?